 If you tend to use this command-line statement more often, please consider making a symbolic link, so you can simply type “airport” on the command line without having to type the full path.

 This can be done as such:

 Using the System Information utility

-You can open the application Spotlight search system information, or Applications -> Utilities.
-Once you’re there, navigate to Network ⇒ Wi-Fi or network ⇒ Airport depending on the age of your MacBook and OS X version can be, and you will see the current connection on the right .
+You can open the application Spotlight to search system information or Applications -> Utilities.
+Once you’re there, navigate to Network ⇒ Wi-Fi or network ⇒ Airport depending on the age of your MacBook and OS X version can be, and you will see the current connection on the right.
 In my case, I’m using Wireless-N. Maybe it’s time to upgrade!

-This can be very helpful to make sure that your router works the way you think it should be.
+This can be very helpful in making sure that your router works the way you think it should.
 Sometimes that 802.11n router is actually defaulting to G instead, and you’re missing out on a lot of speed.